 Photo by Redfield Photography

-Operated by Open Aire Affairs, this Bucks County wedding venue is a real-deal working farm set on 10 acres outside of New Hope.
-Say your vows out in the fresh air, pose for portraits with adorable farm animals (or on the equally adorable tree swing), then choose from a tented outdoor space or the charming wood-paneled barn for the reception.
-Either way, your closest friends and family can close out the night with a stay in the quaint on-property manor house and two guest cottages.
-Capacity: 50 to 250.
+Partnered with Open Aire Affairs, this Bucks County barn wedding venue is a real-deal working sheep farm set on 10 acres outside of New Hope.
+Say your vows in the fresh air in an open meadow and spread out among the trees for your cocktail hour.
+For a potential photo op, don’t miss brother-sister pony duo Tucker and Sandy.
+Then choose from a tented outdoor space (it holds up to 225 guests) or the charming wood-paneled barn (it accommodates up to 50).
+Either way, your closest friends and family can close out the night with a stay in the quaint on-property manor house with five bedrooms and two guest cottages.
 5358 York Road.

 Barn on Bridge